PatrickDLeduc/DominionSage/README.md

 ## What I'd Do Next

-- **BM25 + vector hybrid search** — combine keyword matching with semantic search using reciprocal rank fusion, eliminating the failure mode where the correct chunk contains the right keywords but has a low vector similarity score.
 - **LLM-as-judge evaluation** — use a more powerful model to score answer quality semantically, enabling evaluation at scale without hand-labeling.
 - **Conversation memory** — add a short-term context window for follow-up questions like "What about with Village?" after asking about Throne Room combos.
 - **Cross-game generalization** — the hybrid retrieval architecture is game-agnostic and could support Magic: The Gathering, Ark Nova, or other card games.